Phone numbers

 • They allow people to express themselves in front of others without feeling judged

-• Participants' selflessness and compassion may be developed
+• People can develop selflessness and compassion

 • Groups inspire hope as members see others progress